|

 Peninsula Cellars should be applauded for its efforts.

-This young endeavor is fast earning its reputation as
+This endeavor has earned its reputation as

-one of Michigan's most remarkable, and most daring wineries. |
+one of Michigan's most daring wineries.

 |